 Yes.
 There should always be a vegetarian option.
 We can accommodate all dietary requirements; just contact school at the beginning of the year.

 What happens if I am late for lessons?

 Nothing in the first couple of weeks.
 Teachers understand it’s not always that easy to begin with, but we expect you to be able to find your way around pretty quickly after that.
 After a settling in period a teacher is likely to give you a warning and then next time a detention.
 You will be marked in the register as late.
 If this is happening in lots of different lessons your form tutor and Mr Taylor will be informed.

 How many lessons do I have?

-25 a week.
+25 a week (5 a day).
 You are taught English, Maths, Science, French, RS, History, Geography, IT, Music, Art, Food Technology, Textiles, Design and Technology and PE.